ohoachuck/wwdc-downloader/README.md

 WWDC 2015, 2014, 2013 & Tech-talks 2013 <br/>Videos and sessions PDFs downloader
 ================

+**IMPORTANT NOTE:**
+Current script version does not download all sample code. it appear that getting them all is a bit trickyer than expected.
+I'm currently working on it, but tonight I'm at the bear bash... ;)

+** **

 This script is a bash script that should **work out of the box** without any needs of extra software or development package.

 Its main purpose is to let you bulk download all WWDC videos and session presentations (pdf) in one shot.